hookup culture statistics

 Motivations behind hooking up

-To figure out the motivations of why hookup happens we asked respondents to report the reasons they engaged in their most recent hookup.
+To figure out the motivations behind why hookup happens we asked respondents to report the reasons they engaged in their most recent hookup.

 • 89% reported that physical pleasure was a reason they hooked up.